SorinAlexB/GSoC24-QuantSI/README.md

 - **String to Quantity Converter**: Implementing a feature to convert textual representations like "3 meters per second" into `3 * meter/second` format.
 - **Additional Functionalities**: Expanding the package's capabilities by integrating more functionalities inspired by other unit management packages.
-- **Brian2 Integration**: Updating the Brian2 structure to utilize QuantSI effectively and removing outdated brian2units files to streamline operations.
+- **Brian2 Integration**: Updating the Brian2 structure to utilize QuantSI effectively and removing outdated brian2's unit package files to streamline operations.

 ## Main Takeaways